 Bangladesh's water and sanitation crisis

 Bangladesh has one of the fastest growing economies in South Asia, however its economic growth has not benefited all areas of the country equally.
-Out of its population of 165 million people, 68 million people (41% of the population) lack access to a reliable, safely managed source of water, and 100 million people (61%) lack access to safely managed household sanitation facilities.
-And 29% of the population lives below the poverty line on less than $3.10 a day.
+Out of its population of 171 million people, 70 million people (40% of the population) lack access to safe water, and 118 million people (69%) lack access to a safe toilet.

 Bangladesh is a global leader when it comes to microfinance and is known as the birthplace of this innovative financial model.
 Since the 1970s, vibrant and sustained growth in the microfinance sector has resulted in enormous impact on financial inclusion of those living in poverty, particularly women.

 Bangladesh’s high need for water and sanitation improvements, along with its healthy microfinance sector and government support, make it an ideal market for Water.org’s financial solutions to the water crisis.

 Since 2003, Water.org has partnered with some of Bangladesh’s leading microfinance institutions – including ASA, BURO Bangladesh and TMSS – to empower more than 8.6 million people with access to water or sanitation through small, affordable loans, contributing significantly to the country’s progress towards improved water, sanitation, and hygiene.

 To date, Water.org has partnered with several leading microfinance institutions and an apex microfinance organization to implement our WaterCredit solution.
 More than 1.8 million loans have been disbursed by our partners, mobilizing more than $613 million in capital to help people living in poverty get access to safe water and sanitation solutions.